ahsan-storm/game-viewer/README.md

 git clone https://github.com/ahsan-storm/game-viewer.git
 ```

 The api endpoints required in this project are CORS enabled.
-To bypass and use it this application there are two solutions:
+To bypass and use them in this project there are two solutions:

 ### First Solution (Docker)